Rorymar/Color-Palette-Pal/README.md

 ## Naming Conventions
 Variable names should be consistent and understandable.
 Avoid overly long variable names and names matching other elements of the code.
 For style consistency, variable names should be camel-case and function names should begin with capital letters.
 ## Spacing
-Tab spacing should be 4 characters wide and there should be one empty line between function definitions
+Tab spacing should be 4 characters wide and there should be one empty line between function definitions.
 ##Brace Placement
-Braces should begin on the line following that of the class declaration, function declaration, and loop conditions
+Braces should begin on the line following that of the class declaration, function declaration, and loop conditions.

 # Project Practices
 ## Github Model